burnian/burnian.github.io/README.md

 # burnian.github.io
-my blog powered with jekyll.
+my blog powered by Gem and Jekyll, hosted at Github.